william-spongberg/BoomerangFooMod/README.md

   - FlyingDuration: The amount of time you can fly (default 0)
 - Bounciness: Changes how fast boomerangs bounce off walls.
   - BoomerangBouncinessMultiplierTiedToPowerup: The ID of the powerup which should grant bounciness.
 If 0, then it is applied to all powerups (default 0)
-  - BoomerangBouncinessMultiplier: The multiplier of how much the boomerang should bounce (default 1)
+  - ~~BoomerangBouncinessMultiplier: The multiplier of how much the boomerang should bounce (default 1)~~

 ### Unused Settings
 I am adapting this mod from an existing mod, and so not all the features have been ported.
 A lot of the settings do nothing currently.

-- GameMode
 - PowerDrainLoseAll
 - RamboHulkKeepSwapping
 - RamboHulkEnableRevive